-The VB.NET Select Case statement is used on a String.
+Select Case may be used on a String.
 With this statement we match a variable against a set of values such as String literals.
-We look at the Select Case statement in the VB.NET language and look at its implementation.
+But on Strings, Select Case offers no performance advantage as with Integers (or other values).Strings

 Program that uses Select Case on String: VB.NET Module Module1 Sub Main() While True Dim value As String = Console.ReadLine() Select Case value Case "dot" Console.WriteLine("Word 1") Case "net" Console.WriteLine("Word 2") Case "perls" Console.WriteLine("Word 3") Case Else Console.WriteLine("Something else") End Select End While End Sub End Module Output dot Word 1 perls Word 3 test Something else